jurcicek/NoCap-Test/README.md

 **Beat the baseline?** Great!
 Add a `RESULTS.md` with timing, settings, and hardware so others can reproduce it.

 At this moment, we are interested mainly in candidates willing to relocate to Prague.
+(If you’re an exceptional fit, we’re happy to discuss possible support options.)

 ---
 ## Technical Notes